 The chair then announces the results of the vote, and in this scenario, the chair believes the “nays” have the majority.

 But wait!
 Let’s say that it sounded 50/50 to you and so you don’t agree with the chair that the majority said “Nay” or at least there’s some doubt in your mind.
-Then there’s no better time than now to shout “Division of the Assembly!!!”
+Then there’s no better time than now to shout “Division!!!”
 When this happens, the chair will have to take the vote again.
 This time, the chair should opt for a visual (standing vote) or by show of hand (counting vote) as opposed to an audible vote.

 Best wishes during your first meeting!
 You got this!